tzngit/comptbfile/README.md

 comptbfile
 ==========

-a tool used to compare two tab files that are highly similay,the two files differs only in some lines,some columns
+Compare two tab files that are highly similar,the two files differ only in some lines,some columns.